active-logic/activelogic-cs/Doc/QuickStart.md

 }
 ```

-Note: `UGig` and `UTask` partake the integration available from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/ai/active-logic-151850).
-If you are using another game engine, `Gig` and `Task` provide a template/starting point for your own integration.
+**NOTE**: `UGig` and `UTask` partake the integration available from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/ai/active-logic-151850).
+If you are using another engine, `Gig` and `Task` provide a template/starting point for your own integration.

 When assigning or returning a status, use `done()`, `fail()` or `cont()`: